Climdyn/LayerCake/README.md

 ### With Anaconda

-The second easiest way to install and run LayerCake is to use an appropriate environment created through [Anaconda](https://www.anaconda.com/).
+The second-easiest way to install and run LayerCake is to use an appropriate environment created through [Anaconda](https://www.anaconda.com/).

 First install Anaconda and clone the repository: